SequentMicrosystems/ioplus-rpi/update/README.md

 # update

-This is the [Sequent Microsystems](https://www.sequentmicrosystems.com) IO-Plus board  firmware update tool.
+This is the Home Automation Card firmware update tool.

 ## Usage